vladikoff/chromeos-apk/README.md

 - Swing Copters - Crashes on Google Play Services
 - WhatsApp - Crashes
 - IMDB - Works
-- Skype `com.skype.raider` - Works, requires you to [convert the APK manually](manually-convert.md).
+- Skype `com.skype.raider` - Works, requires you to enter the package name manually in the CLI, use `com.skype.raider`.
 Use an [older version of APK 5.0.0.x](http://www.androiddrawer.com/20511/download-skype-free-im-video-calls-app-apk/) to get this to work.
 - XBMC - Crash after initial load.
 - Microsoft Remote Desktop - App seems to work properly after crashing once.